Daily Activities That Contribute to Carbon Footprint: The Carbon Footprint of Everyday Things. Part III

 The fashion industry is a significant contributor to carbon emissions due to various factors in its supply chain but largely due to fast fashion.
 According to Business Insider fast fashion accounts for 10% of global carbon emissions and the industry contributes 1.2 billion tonnes of CO2 into the atmosphere

-The manufacturing of clothing and textiles involves energy-intensive processes, including dyeing, weaving, and finishing. or example, it takes 2,700 liters of water to make just one cotton shirt which is enough water for one person for 2.5 years.
+The manufacturing of clothing and textiles involves energy-intensive processes, including dyeing, weaving, and finishing.
+For example, it takes 2,700 litres of water to make just one cotton shirt which is enough water for one person for 2.5 years.
 It takes about 10,000 litres of water to produce enough cotton for a pair of jeans.
-Recycled fibers make up only 8.9% of all raw materials in 2021, up 8.4% from the previous year but this is still insufficient.
+Recycled fibres make up only 8.9% of all raw materials in 2021, up 8.4% from the previous year but this is still insufficient.
 Many clothing items are produced in countries with less stringent environmental regulations, leading to higher carbon emissions.

 Written by